How to Visit Uluru & Can You Climb Uluru in 2024?

+Can You Climb Uluru in 2024 Nope.
+It’s now banned.
 Uluru (Ayer’s Rock) is one of the main draws of any backpacking stint in Australia.
 However, you have to earn your stripes with this one as it’s in the middle of bloody nowhere.
 Although everyone visiting Oz seemingly wants to see it, only a small portion of the backpackers every make simply because it’s such a mission to visit.
 When I was there, it was a huge priority for me and it may have cost me a bomb but it was well worth it.
 Let’s have a look at your options on how to visit Uluru:

-There are two ways to visit Ayers Rock in Australia.
+There are two ways to visit Uluru (Ayers Rock) in Australia.

 Either you bring your own transport, or you don’t.

 From the east coast or west coast (Perth, Sydney, Melbourne etc.) you’ll have to fly, either to Alice Springs Airport (5 hours from the rock) or Uluru airport (15km from the rock but only Qantas fly and it’s very pricey).
 These flights don’t come cheap, there’s no such thing as cheap airfare to Uluru so be prepared to spend upwards of $500 for the return flights.
 Ouch!

 What I did: